juruch/Internship-Sherbrooke/ROC to PR Curves/PR.md

 ## 4 0.5 0.0    1.0  0.6666667                           0.0          1.0          3.5
 ## 5 1.0 0.0    1.0  0.5000000                           0.0          3.5          Inf
 ```
+> The table above also has one row for each point on the ROC curve, and the following columns:
 * `FPR` = $\frac{\text{False Positive}}{\text{False Positive} + \text{True Negative}}$, the False Positive Rate (X axis of ROC curve plot),
 * `TPR` $\frac{\text{True Positive}}{\text{True Positive} + \text{False Negative}}$, the True Positive Rate (Y axis of ROC curve plot),
 * `FNR=1-TPR` is the False Negative Rate,